 Beyond the obvious aesthetic and environmental benefits, Simone also gets plenty of personal enrichment from caring for the trees and plants in her neighborhood.
 “Life is not perfect, and not everything is as pretty as flowers,” she says, “but you learn about being patient and having resilience [through this work], and those lessons you'll take with you and apply them in other aspects of your life.”

-Simone continues to beautify the trees in her neighborhood that she’s adopted, and founded the Green and Blue Eco Care Club to invite others to join.
+Simone continues to beautify the trees in her neighborhood that she’s adopted, and founded Green and Blue Eco Care to invite others to join.
 “If you have open eyes and an open heart, it's one of the most rewarding experiences you can have,” Simone says.
 “I challenge you to plant some sunflowers seeds and watch all the small miracles of life.
 Care for your street tree and observe how many positive things will follow, from day one.”